Harry S. Truman 1948 presidential campaign: Democratic convention

 The 1948 Democratic National Convention convened at the Philadelphia Convention Hall in Philadelphia, Pennsylvania, from July 12 to July 15.
 The crowd was smaller than the Republican National Convention held a few weeks earlier.
-Some delegates carried banners with the slogan "Keep American Human with Truman".
+Some delegates carried banners with the slogan "Keep America Human with Truman".
 Viewing the first televised Democratic National Convention from the White House, Truman heard Senator Alben W. Barkley of Kentucky deliver a keynote address that energized the delegates in the convention hall.
 After his speech, some delegates broke into a spontaneous demonstration and marched around the hall singing "My Old Kentucky Home" carrying banners inscribed with "Barkley for Vice-President".
 When Senator Howard McGrath asked Truman his views on the speech, Truman replied: "If Barkley is what the convention wanted for the vice presidency, then Barkley is my choice too."
 At 71, Barkley was older than Truman, and from Kentucky, neither of which helped to counteract the issue of Truman's age, nor bring a geographical balance to the ticket.
-But Barkley was immensely popular within the Democratic Party, and political experts wrote that his presence on the ticket would help to cement the fractious Democratic coalition.
+Barkley, however, was immensely popular within the Democratic Party, and political experts wrote that his presence on the ticket would help to cement the fractious Democratic coalition.
 The following day, Truman called Barkley asking him to be his running mate, saying: "If I had known you wanted it the vice presidency, I certainly would have been agreeable."
 Barkley agreed to be his running mate.

 July 14 was scheduled for Truman's nomination and his acceptance speech.
 Before his arrival, the Southern delegates were agitated when the convention adopted Truman's civil rights plan, which supported equal opportunity in employment and in the military.
 Although Truman did not intend to alienate the South, many Southern delegates from Mississippi were sent with binding instructions to leave the convention if it did not endorse the states' rights plank.
 Soon after Senator Francis J. Myers read the civil rights plank, many Southern delegates rose in protest.
 They demanded the convention to endorse their states' rights plank, which specifically called for the power of states to maintain segregation.
 The convention adopted the civil rights plank in a vote of 651 1/2 to 582 1/2.
 Hubert Humphrey tried to control the situation with his "The Sunshine of Human Rights" address, saying: "We are not rushing on civil rights, we are 172 years late."
 Soon after, Thurmond led a walkout of a large group of delegates from Mississippi and Alabama, yelling "Goodbye Harry".